I like to write about natural cures and natural ways of life. I also like to help people improve and enjoy their lives.

 If left untreated, the infestation is disastrous because the mites multiply in a matter of days.
-People who are afflicted with scabies may show symptoms in as little as 1-4 days if they hosted a previous infestation in their lifetime.
-Those who are infested for the first time may not experience symptoms for up to 6 weeks.
+People who are afflicted with scabies may show symptoms in as little as one to four days if they hosted a previous infestation in their lifetime.
+Those who are infested for the first time may not experience symptoms for up to six weeks.
 Mites live under the skin for only two months and cannot withstand high temperatures of over 120°F.

 Common Locations for Scabies Infestations on the Body